 Before a member can transfer funds to an outside account, the member must first set up an A2A Relationship at the credit union.
 (Credit unions must configure A2A Relationships for members in CUBASE; members cannot do this in online banking.)
 Once the Relationship is configured, the member can then initiate transfers to that account via the Transfer Wizard in online banking.

-Credit unions set up the member's A2A Relationships via Member Personal Banker on the Member Service (MNSERV) menu.
+Credit unions set up the member's A2A Relationships via Tool #14 Member Personal Banker.
 Following is a picture of the screen used to configure the relationship.